Beta

 Below is a short summary and detailed review of this podcast written by FutureFactual:

-"cognitive reframing can sort of get you to overcome that choking behavior" - Vikram Chib
+"Cognitive reframing can sort of get you to overcome choking under pressure" - Vikram Chib

 "Social approval is an incentive" - Vikram Chib